vitejs/vite/.github/contributing.md

 })
 ```

+## Debug Logging

+You can set the DEBUG environment variable to turn on debugging logs.
+E.g. `DEBUG="vite:resolve"`.
+To see all debug logs you can set `DEBUG="vite:*"`, but be warned that it will be quite noisy.
+You can see the list of all available debug scopes in [debugger.ts](https://github.com/vitejs/vite/blob/main/packages/vite/src/node/debugger.ts).

 ## Pull Request Guidelines

 - Checkout a topic branch from a base branch, e.g. `main`, and merge back against that branch.